-Manifest Rye Whiskey takes a classic approach to a uniquely American spirit.
-Using the best organic North American grains from a co-op of farms we combine rye with hard red spring wheat to result in a slightly softened approach to Rye Whiskey.
+Manifest Straight Rye Whiskey takes a classic approach to a uniquely American spirit.
+Using the best organic North American grains from a co-op of farm, we combine rye with hard red spring wheat to result in a slightly softened approach to Rye Whiskey.

 Our Rye is currently aging in a combination of 30 and 53 gallon barrels and is bottled at 100 proof.
 The higher bottle proof and addition of wheat to the mash bill makes the perfect Manhattan.
 If you're feeling froggy, try it in a Boulevardier.

 **Fun Fact: American Rye Whiskey dates back to the late 1700's and was the first prevalent whiskey of its day.
 Not until corn subsidies were put in place did Bourbon begin to replace Rye in the market place.

 Also available in 50ML and 375ML.

 On July 29th, 2017, we released Batch #1 of our Organic Rye Whiskey.
 This batch consisted of 1,398 bottles which came from 10 barrels.
 It was dumped May 9th, 2017 at 18 months and 10 days old.